Kammy44/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script for printing working directory
+pwd:Script for printing working directory ls:script for listing files and directory